Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Religious beliefs and moral norms played a big role in keeping families together for decades.
 Many communities saw divorce as shameful or even sinful.

-Churches and leaders often urged couples to stay together for marital stability or family expectations.
+Churches and leaders often urged couples to stay together for the sake of marital stability or to meet family expectations.
 But starting in the 1960s and 1970s, American society became more secular.

 Church attendance dropped among many groups, and attitudes toward divorce softened.
 Social acceptance grew gradually, shifting overall marital disruption rates.